FIFA bans Lionel Messi for 4 World Cup qualifying games - News 12 Now

 Argentina has relied on its captain Messi to move up to third place in a group where the top four qualify for the tournament in Russia.
 The fifth-place team will enters a playoff in November, likely against New Zealand.

-The 1978 and 1986 world champion is now only two points ahead of sixth place, currently held by Chile.
+The 1978 and 1986 world champion is now only two points ahead of sixth place, currently held by Chile, which was playing Venezuela later on Tuesday.

-After facing last-place Bolivia, Argentina will travel to play Uruguay on Aug.
+Argentina’s next match is away to Uruguay on Aug.
 31. Then it has two home games against struggling sides: Venezuela on Sept.
 5 and Peru on Oct.
 5.

 It was close to a must-win match last Thursday when Argentina hosted Chile, the team it lost to in the Copa America finals of 2015 and 2016